RIMESINT/dataex-client/docs/user-guide/dataex_obs_station_list.md

 ```

 Each country has a number of stations with their own distinct id numbers.
-Using the empty/not_empty option, one can choose if they want to download information of stations having related observations or not.
+Using the empty/not_empty option, one can choose if they want to download information of only those stations with observations or all.

 !!! info
     The `empty` and `non-empty` options are boolean flags which can be enabled or disabled. `empty` is the default state.